Sefray/my_command_prompt_games/README.md

 ## Scrabble (French)

 This game needs a large command prompt and may not run in small command prompt of your IDE.

+## Seven Wonders Duel (French)

+This game needs a large command prompt and may not run in small command prompt of your IDE.